gabrielsclimaco/vault-terraform/README.md

     Write this information on a piece of paper and keep it with your life.
 You can now close your ssh connection with the instance

-9. [Attach](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html) the provisioned Target Group to a Load Balancer Listener Rule in order to access it

-10. Access the Vault UI and [start using it](https://learn.hashicorp.com/collections/vault/getting-started-ui)
+11. Access the Vault UI via the EC2 instance DNS and [start using it](https://learn.hashicorp.com/collections/vault/getting-started-ui)